-The Future of Work Initiative marked a four year process that begin with a series of National Dialogues on the Future of Work and culminated with the adoption of the Centenary Declaration on the Future of Work at the 108th International Labour Conference in 2019.
+The Future of Work initiative was proposed by the ILO Director-General in 2013 as one of the seven centenary initiatives.
+With the launch of the initiative in 2015 the ILO embarked on a four year journey that began with a series of National Dialogues, followed by the report of an independent Global Commission and culminating in the adoption of the Centenary Declaration on the Future of Work at the 108th International Labour Conference in 2019.

 Global Commission on the Future of Work

 News and events

 04 January 2021

 In Business Soft Skills

 17 December 2020

 Creating a post-pandemic Future of Work in the Caribbean: Recommendations for achieving resilient labour markets

 ILO COOP 100 Webinar V - SSE momentum: Finance for Inclusion and the Future of Work during Covid-19 pandemic

 108th Session of the International Labour Conference